DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 - **Detailed Architecture Design Notes:**
   - Integrate the file picker with the API using Fetch.
   - Allow for PUT operations to update the file metadata if needed.
-- **Dependencies:**
-  Depends on Backend API Story 6.1 and the Checklist Item Instance UI from Feature 5.

----

 ## Feature 7: Audit Log Integration

 **Feature Description:**
 Record and display audit logs for significant events (such as checklist item state changes and dependency overrides) to ensure full traceability and compliance.
 Audit logs are immutable and only support creation and retrieval.

 ### Story 7.1: Backend API for Audit Log Recording
-- **Type:** Backend API Story
 - **As a** backend developer, **I want** to record audit log entries using the `/api/v1/audit-logs` endpoints, **so that** all important events are traceable and immutable.
 - **Design / UX Consideration:**
   AuditLog entries should be created with all relevant details (eventType, objectType, objectId, changedAt, changedBy, and details) and must not support updates or deletions.